Current Research

 I lead the Australian National University (ANU) Justice and Technoscience Lab (JusTech), a group of scholars working to advance more equitable approaches to science and technology governance.
-Lab members have carried out studies across several domains, including government services, health promotion and sport, humanitarianism, public safety, and welfare provision.
-My recent projects have focused on:
+Lab members have carried out studies in several domains, including government services, health promotion, humanitarianism, organized sports, public safety, and welfare provision.
+My current projects focus on:

 Automated systems, biometrics, digital data, predictive analytics, and risk assessment models are increasingly used in accessing social assistance, often in the name of cost savings and fraud prevention.
 They are also tools being institutionalized through digital public infrastructure (DPI).
 We ask: how is DPI shaping experiences on the ground, and what are the implications for governance?
 Jenna Imad Harb and I have studied humanitarian aid and social welfare practices in Australia, India, and Lebanon and are editing a book on the rise of digital welfare states, which is forthcoming with Oxford University Press.